Maddalena Pennacchia is Associate Professor of English Literature at Roma Tre University.

-She is general co-editor of the book series Turismi e culture (Roma TrE-Press) and a member of the editorial board of Biblioteca di Studi inglesi (Edizioni di Storia e Letteratura); she is also a member of the editorial and advisory board of the Journal of Adaptation in Film and Performance (Intellect).
+She is general co-editor of the book series Turismi e culture (Roma TrE-Press) and a member of the editorial board of Biblioteca di Studi inglesi (Edizioni di Storia e Letteratura); she is reviews editor of the Journal of Adaptation in Film and Performance (Intellect).

 In 2016 she performed as onscreen scientific consultant for the TV series Shakespeare Class (RAI Scuola) and L’Italia di Shakespeare, Viaggio nella bellezza (RAI Storia).

 Selected Shakespearean publications